lukaszliniewicz/Pandrator/README.md

 6. Run `python pandrator.py`.

 ## Features
-- **Text Pre-processing:** Splits text into sentences while preserving paragraphs.
+- **Text Pre-processing:** Splits text into sentences and (attempts to) preserve paragraphs.
 Profiles for multiple languages are available.
-- **LLM Text Pre-processing:** Utilizes a local LLM for text corrections and enhancements with up to three different prompts run sequentially, and an evaluation mechanism that asks the model to perform a tas twice and then choose the better response.
+- **LLM Text Pre-processing:** Utilizes a local LLM for text corrections and enhancements with up to three different prompts run sequentially, and an evaluation mechanism that asks the model to perform a task twice and then choose the better response.
 I've been using 'openchat-3.5-0106.Q5_K_M.gguf' with good results, as well as for example 'Mistral 7B Instruct 0.2'.
+Different models may perform different tasks well, so it's possible to choose a specific model for a specific prompt.
 - **Audio Generation:** Converts processed text into speech, with options for voice cloning and quality enhancement.
 - **Audio Evaluation:** An experimental feature that predicts Mean Opinion Score (MOS) for generated sentences and sets a score threshold or chooses the best score from a set number of generations.
 - **Session Management:** Supports creating, deleting, and loading sessions for organized workflow.